Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: 2024

 The OCU rejected any structure of the BOR in Ukraine as they have only "canonical jurisdiction over the entire recognised territory of Ukraine".

 On March 8, 2024, the Holy Synod of the Orthodox Church of Ukraine called on the Verkhovna Rada to adopt a draft law of the Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations" as soon as possible, which prohibits the subordination of any Ukrainian religious organizations to Russian religious and state centers.
-On August 21, 2024, Metropolitan Epiphanius I of Ukraine declared that he was ready for a dialogue with Metropolitan Onufrii, and called on the faithful to reject the "Russian yoke".
+On August 21, 2024, Metropolitan Epiphanius of Kyiv declared that he was ready for a dialogue with Metropolitan Onufrii, and called on the faithful to reject the "Russian yoke".

 In May 2025, 53 bishops of the OCU wrote an open letter to Ecumenical Patriarch Bartholomew calling him repudiate the "Russian world" ideology as they call it a "Eurasian political ideology of neo-imperialist aggression" replacing "dogmatic truths of Christianity".